1,000+ Opportunities

 If you have any questions about your eligibility, please contact Carolina Alzate Gouzy, [email protected] Resource Directory and Helpful Links Disaster Prep and Assistance Hurricane Helene Specific Resources Trainings and Webinar Library For Contract Farmers: Resources & Guides Our Come to the Table Conference is March 12-13, 2026 in Winston-Salem.
 LEARN MORE

-Based on current listing details, eligibility includes: Farmers in U.S. Virgin Islands and Puerto Rico with farm infrastructure projects that enhance viability, support community food sovereignty, and strengthen local food systems.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Farmers in U.S. Virgin Islands and Puerto Rico with farm infrastructure projects that enhance viability, support community food sovereignty, and strengthen local food systems.
+Confirm the full requirements in the official notice before applying.